Security-Onion-Solutions/securityonion-docs/pcaps.rst

 PCAPs for Testing
 =================

-The easiest way to download pcaps for testing is our :ref:`so-test` tool.
+The easiest way to download pcap files for testing is our :ref:`so-test` tool.
 Alternatively, you could manually download pcaps from one or more of the following locations:

 -  https://www.malware-traffic-analysis.net/